sonjaheikkinen/mapGenerator/documentation/weeklyReports/week2.md

 ## Questions and problems

+*

 ## Next week

 * Try if the diamond-square is better without edge wrapping
-* Slider or selection for water level?
+* Slider or selection for water level possibly
+* Lakes and rivers, humidity?
+* Make research concerning cities and roads